bharat1999/LeetHub/5-longest-palindromic-substring/NOTES.md

 dp[i][j] = true and calcualte its len and if its ax we will store that substring ​
 ​
-​
+but we will start iterating from substring from end bcz if we start from begin we will encounter some dp index which have not been filled
-​
+For example i =0 and j =3 we need dp[1][2] but it will not be filled as we have not yet iterated on i=1 ​ but if we start i from n-1 we will not encounter this ​
 ​
 ​